 Many homeowners put reinforced bars or grates over windows.
 These work great at keeping intruders out; they also keep people in the house when they need to escape because of fire or natural disaster.
 Whenever these are used, ensure there is an easy, quick-release method of disabling from the inside.
 Occupants should be able to push a button, and the assembly swings out or drops down to allow escape.

 Never use bars or grates that require a key, added tools, additional effort, or exclusive knowledge.
 You might forget to tell a guest, babysitter, or nanny about any of these.
 In an emergency, when people naturally panic, they should not have to spend time figuring out how to get out the window.

 Two Better Choices to Secure Windows

-The above choices are practical, though in some cases, expensive.
+The above choices are practical for home windows, though in some cases, expensive.
 However, there are two other choices you can use to secure your home’s windows, window guards, and Crimsafe mesh.

 Window guards produced by Steel Shield Security Doors can be customized to match the architecture or exterior décor of your home.
 Unlike bars and grates, window guards look natural, add curb appeal, and security.
 Get more information about Steel Shield Security Doors window guards.